fedef17/ClimTools/README.md

 # ClimTools

 ClimTools is a library of tools for the analysis and visualization of climate datasets.
+It is written in Python3 and contains a couple of Fortran routines.

-It is constituted by two modules:
+It is made of two modules:
 1) **climtools_lib.py**: a miscellaneous library of basic functions that perform the following operations:
      - reading and saving of netcdf files (.nc), either using the python netCDF4 package or the python iris package;
      - basic computations: daily/monthly anomalies, trends, seasonal statistics, ...;